moorepants/dissertation/davisbicycle.rst

 throttle control.
 The Amped Bike cruise control worked well for the experiments performed on the floor, but was more difficult to match the cruise control to the speed of the treadmill.
-Some sort of feedback control would alleviate the difficulties, but we made due.
+Some sort of feedback control would alleviate the difficulties, but we made do.
 The exposed wires from the hub motor are also easily susceptible to damage.
 The bicycle fell over once, damaged the wires and shorted the hall effects sensors in the hub.
 I spent a couple of weeks repairing it [#hubdamage]_.
 Overall, the motor met our needs for constant speed